AnonymWriter/CycleSL/readme.md

 2. Create conda environment with `conda env create -f environment.yml` and then activate the environment with `conda activate cyclesl`.

-3. Run `reproduce_experiments.sh` to reproduce our experiments.
+3. Run `experiments.sh` to reproduce our experiments.

 For detailed argument and hyperparameter settings please check `utils.py`.